-Neither Party hereto shall be considered to be in default or in breach of its obligations under this Agreement to the extent that performance of such obligations is prevented or delayed by any circumstances of Force Majeure and the time for delivery/completion shall be adequately extended.
+Neither Party hereto shall be considered to be in default or in breach of its obligations under this Contract to the extent that performance of such obligations is prevented or delayed by any circumstances of Force Majeure and the time for delivery/completion shall be adequately extended.

-If, in consequence of Force Majeure, the Contractual Products/work-in-progress suffer loss or damage, KSB shall be entitled to payment for such Contractual Products/work-in-progress without regard to the loss or damage that has occurred.
+If, in consequence of Force Majeure, the Contractual Products/work-in-progress suffer loss or damage, the Supplier shall be entitled to payment for such Contractual Products/work-in-progress without regard to the loss or damage that has occurred.

-If circumstances of Force Majeure continue for a period of more than 6 months, either Party shall be entitled to terminate this Agreement with 30 days notice.
-In the event of such termination, KSB shall be paid the value of all Contractual Products supplied or of any work-in-process, of all material ordered and all reasonable expenses incurred in expectation of completing the work, as well as the costs of demobilization.
+If circumstances of Force Majeure continue for a period of more than 6 months, either Party shall be entitled to terminate this Contract with 30 days notice.
+In the event of such termination, the Supplier shall be paid the value of all Spare Parts supplied or of any work-in-process, of all material ordered and all evidentory expenses incurred in expectation of completing the Spare Parts, as well as the costs of demobilization.

+" In case of force-majeure, each party shall bear its own costs excluding Paragraph12.4 independently of the territory of the origin of force-majeure circumstances."

-Article 13 – Extraordinary Termination
+Article 13 –Termination

-An extraordinary termination shall only be allowed for good cause and shall terminate the Agreement with immediate effect.
-One or more breaches of material obligations hereunder shall, in particular, be deemed to be good cause for termination if, despite a warning notice being provided, such breach is not immediately cured or if any other obligation hereunder is repeatedly breached.
-An extraordinary termination shall be made in writing stating the reasons for the termination.
-Article 9.3 shall remain unaffected hereof.
-Article 14.2 shall apply accordingly.

-In the event that Purchaser terminates this Agreement for good cause pursuant to Article 13.1 hereof through fault of KSB, KSB’s liability shall be limited to paying the extra costs incurred to Purchaser for the procurement of an appropriate replacement.
+The Purchaser shall at any time during the period of the Contract has the right to terminate the Contract by giving written notice thereof to the Supplier 1 (one) months prior to the termination date.
+Should the Purchaser use its right for termination of the Contract for which the Supplier is responsible as results of the following cases:

+(i) Supplier bankruptcy or insolvent or subjected to winding-up or liquidation; or,

+(ii) Supplier is in default of its obligations under this Contract, and continues to be in default for more than (90) days after the Purchaser has submitted written notice of the default to Supplier, or

+(iii) Supplier fails to deliver the 150 calendar days more than deadlines specified in time schedule of the Contract.

+then the Supplier shall reimburse the Purchaser all documented costs incurred by the Purchaser due to such a termination with the amount limited 5% of the price of the Contract and the Purchaser shall claim against the Supplier’s penalties as per Article No. 9 of the Contract and the Purchaser has the right to deduct the amount of the penalties from any due payments of the Supplier.

 Article 14 – Suspension

-If the Purchaser demands for a suspension, KSB will be reimbursed by the Purchaser for all additional costs and expenses of said suspension for the whole period of suspension.
-Article 2.5 shall apply accordingly.

-In case a suspension lasts longer than 6 months, KSB shall be entitled to terminate the contract.
-In case of termination KSB shall be paid the value of all equipment and services wholly or partly executed, of all material ordered and the expenditures reasonably incurred in the expectation of completing the Works, as well as the costs of demobilisation.
+14.1 During the Contract period, the Purchaser shall have the right to suspend the subject of the Contract thereof by giving to the Supplier a written notice thereof 15 days prior to the effective date of the suspension.
+The Supplier undertakes to eliminate the reasons for suspension at its expenses without any extra costs to the Purchaser, if the reason thereof is due to the Supplier‘s responsibilities.

+14.2 If the above suspension is caused by the reason for which the Purchaser is responsible, then the Purchaser shall reimburse to the Supplier the related direct expenses actually incurred by the Supplier directly as the result of the mentioned suspension subject to submission of evidentiary documents.

 Article 15 – Applicable Law and Arbitration

-15.1 This Agreement is construed under, governed by and shall be subject to the material Laws of Switzerland under exclusion of the United Nations Convention on Contracts for the International Sale of Goods of April 11, 1980 (CISG).
+15.1 This Contract is construed under, governed by and shall be subject to the material Laws of Austria under exclusion of the United Nations Convention on Contracts for the International Sale of Spare Parts of April 11, 1980 (CISG).